Efficient Offline Reinforcement Learning: First Imitate, then Improve

 Under the behavior policy, this discounted return to go provides a Monte-Carlo (MC) sample of the expectation that the critic or $Q$-network aims to predict.
 In the case of deterministic environments and a single deterministic behavior policy, this Monte Carlo sample will equal the expectation exactly.
-For stochastic behavior policies and environments, this Monte Carlo sample may become high variance, which can lead to performance drops after pre-training.
-In this case it would be possible to use an $n$-step or $\lambda$-return to reduce this variance at the cost of bias introduced by bootstrapping (a well known case of the bias-variance tradeoff) \citep{sutton_et_al_reinforcement_2018}.
-However, since computing the $\lambda$-return would require inferring the current critic value for every downstream state in the trajectory, a more practical way of controlling this tradeoff is simply to compute the $TD(0)$ return and combine it with the MC return using a tradeoff parameter $\lambda\in[0,1]$:
+For stochastic behavior policies and environments, this Monte Carlo sample may become high variance for finite sample datasets, which can lead to performance drops after pre-training.
+In this case it would be possible to use an $n$-step or $\lambda$-return to reduce this variance at the cost of bias introduced by bootstrapping (a well known case of the bias-variance trade-off) \citep{sutton_reinforcement_2018}.
+However, since computing the $\lambda$-return would require inferring the current critic value for every downstream state in the trajectory, an alternative way of controlling this trade-off is simply to compute the $TD(0)$ return and combine it with the MC return using a trade-off parameter $\lambda\in[0,1]$:

-For large offline datasets with high environment coverage where the greatest training efficiency gains are possible, there should be sufficient Monte Carlo samples to reduce this variance to a manageable level for pre-training, so $\lambda$ can be small in order to utilize more information from the offline data (i.e. the full return to go).
+For large offline datasets with good environment coverage, where the greatest training efficiency gains are possible, there should be sufficient MC samples to reduce this variance to a manageable level for pre-training, so $\lambda$ can be small in order to utilize more information from the offline data (i.e. the full return-to-go).
 However, for smaller datasets capturing stochastic policies and environments, larger $\lambda$ may be beneficial.
-We investigate the empirical effect of varying $\lambda$ in Appendix \ref{app:lambda}.
+We investigate the empirical effect of varying $\lambda$ in our experiments.